vsaveris/application-server-traffic-forecasting/README.md

 # application-server-traffic-forecasting
 Traffic forecasting study case of an application server (cluster, servers x4) using Machine Learning.
+The project consists of three parts, all presented in this README file:
+- Data Preprocessing: Preprocessing of the input data (different levels of aggregation)
+- Data Statistics: Statistical analysis of the input and preprocessed data (seasonality, trends)
+- Traffic forecast using Machine Learning algorithms (time series forecasting)

 ## Input Data File
 The input data file contains traffic data per minute, on four application servers which they consist a single cluster.
 The traffic is disctributed to these four application servers in a load balanced way.
 The format of the input data is: